• Skip to primary navigation

 Working of Map

 In Java, elements of Map are stored in key/value pairs.
 Each key corresponds to a unique value.
-A map cannot contain duplicate keys, and each key can only be associated with one value.
+A map cannot contain duplicate keys; each key can only be associated with one value.

-In the above diagram we have two columns called Keys and Values.
-Now if you want to access any value then you need the help of key.
+In the above diagram, we have two columns called Keys and Values.
+Now, if you want to access any value, you need a key’s help.

 Classes that implement Map

-As we know Map is an interface, so we cannot create objects from it directly.
-To use the functionality of the map we have to use those classes which have implement the map interface.
+The map is an interface, so we cannot create objects from it directly.
+To use the functionality of the map, we have to use those classes which have implemented the map interface.
 Such as:

 • HashMap